-A candidate is penalised by the awarding body for exceeding word or time limits Records confirm the awarding body specification has been checked to determine if word or time limits are mandatory Where limits are for guidance only, candidates are discouraged from exceeding them Candidates confirm/record any information provided to them on word or time limits is known and understood HOF/HOD ST ST Collaboration and group w Candidates have worked in groups where the awarding body specification states Records confirm the awarding body specification has been checked to determine if group work is permitted Awarding body guidance sought where this issue HOF/HOD EO this is not permitted remains unresolved Authentication procedures A teacher has doubts about the authenticity of the work submitted by a candidate Records confirm subject staff have been made aware of the JCQ document Teachers sharing assessment material and candidates' work HOF/HOD for internal assessment Candidate plagiarises other Records confirm that candidates have been issued with the current JCQ document Information for candidates: non-examination assessments ST material Candidates confirm/record that they understand what they need to do to comply with the regulations for non-examination assessments as outlined in the JCQ document Information for candidates: non- ST examination assessments The candidate's work is not accepted for assessment A mark of zero is recorded and submitted to the awarding body ST Candidate does not sign their authentication statement/declaration Records confirm that candidates have been issued with the current JCQ document Information for candidates: non-examination assessments ST Candidates confirm/record they understand what they need to do to comply with the regulations as ST
+A several desta de la severa da severa d Descude services the surroutine had services if setting has A candidate is penalised by Records confirm the awarding body specification has HOF/HOD the awarding body for been checked to determine if word or time limits are CT. exceeding word or time mandatory ST limits Where limits are for guidance only, candidates are discouraged from exceeding them ST Candidates confirm/record any information provided to them on word or time limits is known and understood Collaboration and group w Candidates have worked in Records confirm the awarding body specification has HOF/HOD groups where the awarding been checked to determine if group work is permitted 50 body specification states Awarding body guidance sought where this issue EO this is not permitted remains unresolved Authentication procedures A teacher has doubts about Records confirm subject staff have been made aware HOF/HOD the authenticity of the work of the JCQ document Teachers sharing assessment submitted by a candidate material and candidates' work for internal assessment Records confirm that candidates have been issued ST with the current JCQ document Information for Candidate plagiarises other candidates: non-examination assessments CT. material Candidates confirm/record that they understand ST what they need to do to comply with the regulations for non-examination assessments as outlined in the JCQ document Information for candidates: non- CT examination assessments ST The candidate's work is not accepted for assessment A mark of zero is recorded and submitted to the Candidata daga not sign awarding body ST Candidate does not sign their authentication Records confirm that candidates have been issued with the current JCQ document Information for 51 statement/declaration candidates: non-examination assessments Statement/ueciaration Candidates confirm/record they understand what ST they need to do to comply with the regulations as וכ L incy need to do to comply with the regulations as